-The ATSB operates the voluntary and confidential reporting scheme (REPCON) for the aviation, rail and marine industries.
+The ATSB operates the voluntary and confidential reporting scheme (REPCON) for the aviation, marine and rail and industries.
 Any person within these industries, or member of the travelling public, may submit a REPCON report of a reportable safety concern.
 The scheme is designed to capture safety concerns-including unsafe practices, procedures and risk controls within an organisation or affected part of the industry.

-The data and information the ATSB collects is used to identify transport safety matters that may lead to further safety enhancements through investigations, research and targeted safety education.
-The ATSB produces official Australian aviation occurrence statistics each year, and aviation wildlife strike statistics every two years.
+The ATSB uses data and information it collects to identify transport safety matters that may lead to further safety enhancements through investigations, research and targeted safety education.
+The ATSB generally produces official Australian aviation occurrence statistics each year, and aviation wildlife strike statistics every two years.